-We look forward to working out some of them in this article.
-According to Nick Bostrom, several simulations can be nested within simulations.
-Section 2 explains this idea.
+We look forward to addressing some of them in this article.
+According to Nick Bostrom, several simulations can be nested within simulations; section 2 explains this idea.
 This combining parallels specific sequential structures in the traditional arguments about God’s existence.
 The theory of Simulation Creationism brings God and Simulation together.
-Section 3 examines the relations between the Cosmological Argument for God and the Simulation Argument.
-We get a novel version of the Cosmological Argument by taking advantage of this analogy.
+Section 3 examines the relations between the Cosmological Argument for God and the Simulation Argument, and we get a novel version of the Cosmological Argument by taking advantage of this analogy.
 A critical feature of this argument is that it positively uses infinity.

-In section 4, we examine the relations between the Design Argument and Simulation Argument.
-Nick Bostrom’s Simulation argument motivates the novel version of Design Argument.
+In section 4, we examine the relations between the Design Argument and Simulation Argument, where Nick Bostrom’s Simulation Argument motivates the novel version of the Design Argument.
 In section 5, we evolve some of the affinities between John Hick’s resurrection theory and Nick Bostrom’s naturalistic theory.
-Without a surprise, this is an aesthetic theodicy, and John Leslie’s Axiarchism allows us to link the simulationist account of divine productivity and value performance.
+Without any surprise, this is an aesthetic theodicy, and John Leslie’s Axiarchism allows us to link the Simulationist account of divine productivity and value performance.
 In section 7, we extend the Simulation Argument to a higher transfinite.
-Section 8 concludes with Neoplatonism’s reflections (friendly) and simulationism and between theism (not so close) and simulation Argument.
+Section 8 concludes with Neoplatonism’s reflections (friendly) and simulationism, and the connections between theism (not so close) and the Simulation Argument.

 The Simulation Argument

-For our purposes, the Simulation Argument’s most exciting feature is the justification of the existence of a series of levels of Simulation.
+For our purposes, the Simulation Argument’s most exciting feature is the justification of the existence of a series of levels of simulation.
 Our universe is like a virtual machine – a machine running on another more in-depth machine.
-As Nick Bostrom says, it is possible to stack virtual machines.
-We can simulate one device affecting another machine and so on in arbitrarily many steps of iteration.
+It is possible to stack virtual machines, therefore we can simulate one device affecting another machine and so on in many more additional steps of iteration.

-One might wonder how deep does the series of simulations go.
-If it ends after a particular number of steps, we may think why.
+One might wonder how deep the series of simulations goes.
+If it ends after a particular number of steps, we may wonder why.
 Any finite number of steps seems arbitrary.
-For any finite number n, why n levels instead of n+1?
+For any finite number ‘n’, why would there be ‘n’ levels instead of ‘n+1’?
 A general principle is more reasonable.
-Any reasoning that applies to our universe applies with equal force to any universe simulating this universe.
+Any reasoning that applies to our Universe applies with equal force to any other universe simulating this Universe.
 Then there is an equal plausibility to the thesis that each galaxy is affected by a deeper universe.
-The Simulation Argument by Nick Bostrom supports the general theory.
-There is a more profound level below every level.
+The Simulation Argument by Nick Bostrom supports this general theory of there being a more profound level below every level.
 The following rules define it:

 Initial Rule: Consider an initial number 0, for which there is an initial universe U0.
-We consider this as our universe.
-We can call them level 0 computers.
-According to Nick Bostrom’s Simulation Argument, This universe runs on some level 1 computers with hardware-level 1.
+We consider this as our Universe.
+We can call them “level 0 computers.”
+According to Bostrom’s Simulation Argument, this universe runs on some “level 1” computers with hardware “level 1.”
 Let’s call this computer H1.
-H1 computers are not present in our universe.
-It is there in the deeper universe of the next level.
-Nick Bostrom’s Simulation Argument says that there is a deeper computer H1 in the universe U1.
-Presumably, computer H1 was programmed and built by a civilization, C1, that lives in U1.
+H1 computers are not present in our Universe.
+They are there in the deeper universe of the next level.
+Bostrom’s Simulation Argument says that there is a deeper computer H1 in the universe U1.
+Presumably, computer H1 was programmed and built by a civilization, C1 that lives in U1.

-Successor rule: Professor Nick Bostrom’s Simulation Argument generalizes.
-Just as in this universe, U0 is a software program running on a computer in U1, so also U1 might be a software process running on a laptop in-universe U2.
-But then it can also mean that U2 is a software program running on a computer in-universe U3, and it continues like that.
-The general rule says: for every finite number n, the universe Un is a software program running on a computer Hn+1 in a deeper universe Un+1.
-Successor rule is existential: For every number n, there exists a universe Un, there also a universe Un+1.
-The computer Un+1 is present in the universe Un+1.
+Successor Rule: Bostrom’s Simulation Argument generalizes that, just as in this universe, U0 is a software program running on a computer in U1, so therefore U1 might be a software process running on a laptop in universe U2.
+However, it can also mean that U2 is a software program running on a computer in universe U3, and so it continues onward like that.
+The general rule says that for every finite number ‘n’, the universe Un is a software program running on a computer Hn+1 in a deeper universe Un+1.
+The successor rule is existential: for every number ‘n’, there exists a universe Un, and there also exists a universe Un+1.
+The computer Un+1 is present in the universe, Un+1.
 Presumably, the civilization Cn+1 in Un+1 was prosperous in building and programming the computer Hn+1.

 Some of the features of this sequence are worth noting.
 The first one is that each deeper universe Un+1 contains Un that is a physically shallower universe.
-The deeper universe has the shallower universe, both temporally, spatially, and casually.
-So each deeper universe is longer lasting both into the future and the past.
-As we go through the galaxies deeper and deeper, the universes’ temporal extension expands without bound.
-Similarly, the physical powers of these more profound computers increase without bound.
+The deeper universe has the shallower universe simultaneously temporally, spatially, and casually.
+Each deeper universe is longer lasting both into the future and into the past.
+As we go through the galaxies deeper and deeper, the universes’ temporal extension expands without bounds.
+Similarly, the physical powers of these more profound computers increase without bounds.
 Finally, the intelligence of these civilizations also rises without bounds.

-Even though the simulation argument looks naturalistic, Professor Nick Bostrom points out that it has many potentially religious consequences.
-Let’s say that our civilization Co is on Simulation by deeper civilization C1.
-The deeper society is technically superior to ours – it might be a posthuman civilization.
-Nick Bostrom says that the posthumans running a simulation are like gods to the people living inside a simulation somehow.
-The posthumans are responsible for the creation of the world we live in today.
-They have superior intelligence when compared with us.
-He calls them “omnipotent” in the sense that they can interfere in the workings of our universe in ways that violate the physical laws.
-And they are “omniscient” in the sense they can monitor everything that happens here.
-All of the demigods except those at the fundamental level of reality are subject to sanctions by more powerful gods living at lower levels.
-Nick Bostrom hints about simulation theory in his statements.
+Even though the Simulation Argument looks naturalistic, Professor Bostrom points out that it has many potential religious consequences.
+Let’s say that our civilization C0 is on Simulation by deeper civilization C1.
+The deeper society is technically superior to ours and might even be a posthuman civilization.
+Bostrom says that the posthumans running a simulation would be like gods to the people living inside a simulation.
+The posthumans would be responsible for the creation of the world we live in today and have superior intelligence when compared with us.
+He calls them “omnipotent” in the sense that they can interfere in the workings of our Universe in ways that violate the physical laws.
+They are “omniscient” in the sense they can monitor everything that happens here.
+All of the demigods except those at the fundamental level of reality are subject to sanctions by the more powerful gods living at lower levels.
+Bostrom hints at more about Simulation Theory in his statements.

 The Cosmological Argument

-One of the classical arguments about the existence of God is the Cosmological Argument.
-There are so many versions of the Cosmological Argument.
-In Aquinas’s list of the five ways, the first three arguments for God’s existence are all versions of the Cosmological Argument.
-One of the performances of the Cosmological Argument is about the physical (efficient) casualty.
-This version is the second way of Aquinas.
-(1) It says the previous event causes each event, (2) and the chain of causes can’t go back to infinity.
-(3) So, there is the first cause.
-And (4) God is the first cause.
+One of the classical arguments about the existence of God is the Cosmological Argument, And there are so many versions of the argument.
+In Aquinas’s list of the five ways (his arguments for the existence of God), the first three arguments for God’s existence are all versions of the Cosmological Argument.
+One of the aspects of the Cosmological Argument is about the physical (efficient) casualty; this version is the second way of Aquinas, which says that the previous event causes each event, and the chain of causes can’t go back to infinity.
+Therefore, there is the first cause, and God is that first cause.

-- Not in any single thing or the total aggregate and series of things can the sufficient reason for the existence can lead to a discovery.
+- Not in any single thing or the total aggregate and series of things can the sufficient reason for existence lead to a discovery.

-- Let’s imagine that a book with the title The elements of Geometry exists eternally; then, a man should always copy one edition from the preceding edition.
+- Let’s imagine that a book with the title, The Elements of Geometry, exists eternally; in that case, a man should always copy one edition from the preceding edition.

-- Although one can account for a present cop concerning the past copy, however far back one can go in the series of reproductions, one can never arrive at a complete explanation.
+- Although one can account for a present copy referencing the past copy, however far back one can go in the series of reproductions, they can never arrive at a complete explanation.

-- One will forever have to ask why these books have existed, so why are there any books and why books particularly.
+- One will forever have to ask why these books have existed, why are there any books in general, and why books in particular?

-- Whatever is concerning, these books are equally about diverse states of the world.
-Even here, the following conditions copy preceding ones in some way (they change according to specific laws).
+- Whatever is concerned, these books are equally about diverse states of the world.
+Even here, the following editions copy preceding ones in some way (yet they change according to specific laws).

-- However far one can turn back to antecedents states; one will never discover in any or all states the whole reason why there is a world instead of nothing, or why it is such as it is.
+- However far one can turn back to antecedents states, they will never discover in any or all states the whole reason why there is a world instead of nothing, or why it is that way.

-- One may well suppose this world to be eternal, yet what one thus posits is nothing but the states’ succession.
-And one cannot find sufficient reason in any one of them, or he won’t get any nearer to accounting rationally to the world by taking any number of them together.
+- One may well suppose this world is eternal, yet what one thus puts forward as a fact is nothing but the states’ succession.
+One cannot find sufficient purpose in any one of them, or they won’t get any nearer to rationally accounting for the world by taking any number of them together.

 - Therefore, one must find the reason elsewhere.

-- The eternal things may not have any cause of existence.
-Yet, one has to conceive the reason for their presence.
+- The eternal things may not have any cause of existence, yet one must conceive the reason for their presence.

-- So it is evident that even by considering the world to be eternal, the recourse to an ultimate reason for the world beyond the world, which is, to God, can’t be avoided.
-(11) therefore, the reasons for this world are there in some entity that is outside this world.
-And that is different from a series or chain of things, and the aggregate of these constitute the world.
+- So it is evident that even by considering the world to be eternal, the recourse to an ultimate reason for the world beyond the world (i.e., God) can’t be avoided.
+Therefore, the reasons for this world relate to some entity that is outside of this world, and that is different from a series or chain of things.
+The aggregate of these constitutes the world.

 For the structure of the generalized Simulation Argument, the design of the Leibnizian Argument is analogous.
 All one needs to do is replace the notion of the previous edition of The Elements of Geometry with a more nuanced and more profound computer.
-The Computational argument is the computational version of the Leibnizian Argument.
-It says that:
+The Computational Argument is the computational version of the Leibnizian Argument and says that:

-- Neither in the total aggregate, not a single thing or series of things, can the sufficient reason for the existence be found.
+- Neither in the total aggregate, nor a single thing or series of things, can the sufficient reason for existence be found.

-- Let us imagine an endless series of finite computers.
-And each computer is always in Simulation by a more in-depth and limited computer.
+- Let us imagine an endless series of finite computers with each computer always in Simulation by a more in-depth and limited computer.

-- Although one can account for any given finite computer by a reference to the more in-depth and finite computer which simulates the previous computer.
-Yet, however far back one goes in this series of limited computers, one can never arrive at a complete explanation.
+- Although one can account for any given finite computer by a reference to the more in-depth and finite computer which simulates the previous computer, however far back one goes in this series of limited computers, one can never arrive at a complete explanation.

 - One will always have to ask why these finite computers have existed and why there have been limited computers and why this particular minimum.